tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Instructions:

-In a small bowl or glass measuring cup, whisk together the apple cider vinegar, Dijon mustard, honey or maple syrup (if using), minced garlic, salt, black pepper, and dried oregano.
+In a small bowl or glass measuring cup, whisk together the apple cider vinegar, Dijon mustard, honey or maple syrup (if using), minced garlic, salt, black pepper, and dried oregano until well combined.

-Slowly drizzle in the olive oil while whisking continuously to emulsify the dressing.
-This helps the oil and vinegar blend into a smooth, cohesive mixture.
+Slowly drizzle in the olive oil while whisking continuously to create a smooth, emulsified dressing.
+This helps the oil and vinegar blend into a balanced, cohesive mixture.

-Taste and adjust the seasoning as needed, adding more salt, pepper, or honey/maple syrup to suit your preferences.
+Taste and adjust the seasoning as needed.
+You can add a little more salt, pepper, or honey/maple syrup depending on whether you prefer the dressing more savory or slightly sweeter.

-Transfer the dressing to a jar or bottle with a tight-fitting lid.
-Store in the refrigerator for up to two weeks.
-Shake well before using, as the ingredients may separate over time.
+Pour the finished vinaigrette into a jar or bottle with a tight-fitting lid and store it in the refrigerator for up to two weeks.
+Shake well before each use, since natural separation will occur over time.

 How to Make Apple Cider from Your Own Apples

-Growing your own apple trees and fruit trees is the best way to control flavor and freshness.
-With a small home press, you can turn surplus apples into fresh cider, hard cider, and homemade cider vinegar year after year.
+Growing your own apple trees and other fruit trees is one of the best ways to control flavor, freshness, and variety.
+With a small home press, you can turn surplus apples into fresh cider, hard cider, and even homemade cider vinegar year after year.